 Before Nasrullah was bought by Claiborne Farm, he had stood in Ireland and left some excellent sons who became very important sires themselves.
 None more so enduring than Grey Sovereign, who was a three quarter brother to Epsom Derby winner Nimbus (by Nearco).
 Grey Sovereign was no slouch either as he won the Richmond Stakes as a two year old, but his legendary volatile temper would be his undoing in subsequent races.
 He eventually won eight races from twenty-two starts adding the Festival Stakes and the Union Stakes when he was a four year old.

-Fortino II won the important G1 sprint races Prix de l’Abbaye, Prix de Meautry and Prix de St. George.
+Fortino II won the important group one sprint races Prix de l’Abbaye, Prix de Meautry and Prix de St. George.
 He went on to a good sire career with his best by far being the classy and successful sire Caro.
 Caro was bred in Ireland but raced predominantly in France.
-He won the Poule d’Essai des Poulins, the Prix d’Ispahan, the Prix Dollar and the Prix Ganay on French soil, where he would begin his very successful career as a sire.
+He won the Poule d’Essai des Poulins, the Prix d’Ispahan, the Prix Dollar and the Prix Ganay on French soil, where he began his very successful career as a sire.
 He was the leading sire in France in 1977, the year he was sold to Spendthrift Farm in Kentucky.

-Caro sired Crystal Palace, who won the Prix du Jockey Club, one of his four stakes victories from nine starts, and then in turn become the French leading sire of 1985.
+Caro sired Crystal Palace, who won the Prix du Jockey Club for one of his four stakes victories from nine starts.
+He in turn became France’s leading sire of 1985.
 Madelia was bred and raced by Daniel Wildenstein and had a perfect four for four race career, winning the Poule d’Essai des Pouliches, the Prix de Diane and the Prix Saint-Alary.
 Theia was the champion two year old filly in France in 1975.
 Nebos was the 1980 Horse of the Year in Germany winning the Grosser Preis von Berlin twice, the Europa Preis and the Preis von Baden.
 Nebos also became a leading sire and broodmare sire in Germany.

-After Caro was exported to Kentucky, he stamped his name as a sire of great importance as he would get the Kentucky Derby heroine Winning Colors.
+After Caro was exported to Kentucky, he stamped his name as a sire of great importance.
+Among his get were the Kentucky Derby heroine Winning Colors.
 Caro also sired Tejano, winner of the Hollywood Futurity and the Arlington-Washington Futurity.
-Dr. Carter was a multi G1 winner of the Gulfstream Handicap and the Remsen Stakes.
-With Approval won the Canadian Triple Crown and is a Hall of Fame member.
-Cozzene won of the 1985 Breeder’s Cup Mile and became the champion turf horse in the US for the year.
+Dr. Carter was a multi grade one winner of the Gulfstream Handicap and the Remsen Stakes.
+With Approval captured the Canadian Triple Crown and is a Hall of Fame member.
+Cozzene won of the 1985 Breeder’s Cup Mile and became the champion turf horse in the U.S. for the year.

 Cozzene has passed on the family speed by siring Tikkanen (Breeder’s Cup Turf), Alphabet Soup (Breeder’s Cup Classic and a current successful sire), Cozzine’s Prince (Champion Canadian Older Male), Star of Cozzene (Arlington Million and Man O’ War Stakes), Mizzen Mast (Malibu Stakes) who has sired Mizdirection (Breeder’s Cup Turf Sprint twice), and Environment Friend (Eclipse Stakes in England).
 With Approval sired Talkin’ Man (Coronation Futurity and Canadian Champion Two Year old) who in turn sired Better Talk Now (Breeder’s Cup Turf).